microsoft/confidential-container-demos/kafka/README.md

 The script generates an RSA asymmetric key pair (public and private keys) in mHSM under the [SkrCLientKID](consumer/consumer.yaml#L29), creates a key release policy with user-configured data, uploads the key release policy to the Azure mHSM under the `SkrCLientKID` and downloads the public key.
 Once the public key is downloaded, replace the [PUBKEY](producer/producer.yaml#L22) env var on the producer YAML file with the public key.

-Verify the keys have been successfully uploaded to mHSM. <Name of mHSM> is the name of the AKV/mHSM.
-Eg. If you have a mHSM and its full url is `my-mHSM.managedhsm.azure.net`, then my-mHSM is <Name of mHSM>
+Verify the keys have been successfully uploaded to the AKV. <Name of AKV> is the name of the AKV.
+Eg. If you have a AKV and its full url is `my-akv.vault.azure.net`, then my-akv is <Name of AKV>

 ```bash
 $ az account set --subscription "Subscription ID"